heiinhei911/bulletin-board/README.md

 ## How to Use

 There isn't a standard way to use this app.
 Log onto the website, create an account, and start experimenting with it!
-Feel like to utilize it however you see fit your workflow the best \(e.g., a bug tracker, sprint planner, to-do list, you name it\).
+Feel free to utilize it however you see fit your workflow the best \(e.g., a bug tracker, sprint planner, to-do list, you name it\).
 One good way to start is by following the "To-do", "In Progress", and "Done" workflow and building from there.

 ## Main Features